excalq/resque/README.markdown

 =====
 For _excalq/resque_ April 2013

-(This repo is a work in progress.
-It is not production ready at this time.)

 This fork is a small modification to [resque/resque](https://github.com/resque/resque) which displays failures in newest-first order.
 This makes the user-experience diagnosing job failures easier.
-Also, as resque/resque's master branch is unstable and removes resque-web, this makes tag v1.25 (lastest 1.x code) the master as well.
+Also, as resque/resque's master branch is unstable and removes resque-web, this rewinds back to v1.25 (lastest 1.x code) as master.
 Also, backported this fix to resque v1.23.2, as it's the last which depends on gem redis-2.6 rather than redis-3.0.

 Use this version by modifying your Gemfile thusly: